thomhines/orderly/README.md

 ### Settings

-To adjust any of these settings, just set them to the value you would like *before* you include orderly in your SCSS file.
+To adjust any of the default settings, just add the setting name and set it to the value you would like *before* you include orderly in your SCSS file.

 For example: